Skaruts/TIC-80-utils-and-libs/TICkle/README.md

 ### Rendering items

 The visuals of items are not done by directly calling any of the rendering functions in TIC-80 (rect, spr, print, etc).
-TICkle defers all the rendering to the end of a frame, as this allows control over when exactly the UI should be rendered (and maybe it makes it a bit more performant, but don't quote me one that).
+TICkle defers all the rendering to the end of a frame, as this allows control over when exactly the UI should be rendered (and maybe it makes it a bit more performant, but don't quote me on that).

 To achieve this, TICkle has equivalent functions that instead of drawing, they add a render step to a list that is iterated through at frame end.
 By deafult, these are the ones available:
  - ui.rect